 For quick reference, here's a table comparing Prehired to everyone else.

-Prehired is a lifetime community, with ongoing access to our content updates, mentoring, job references, our active online members-only group, live trainings, our yearly summit and partner job opportunities.
+Prehired is a lifetime community, with ongoing access to our multiple courses, content updates, mentoring, job references, our active online members-only group, live trainings, our yearly summit and partner job opportunities.
 We're not a course, a bootcamp, an academy or postsecondary education.

 With that in mind, when you're considering how to take your career in a new direction, we suggest you also ask some key questions: